pcandoalmeida/core-python-development-resources/README.md

 ### Disclaimer

 This is a personal list of resources, compiled for educational purposes.
 If there are errors or issues with attribution, please submit a PR and I will glady correct/update the document.

+Icon made by [Flat Icons](https://www.flaticon.com/free-icon/python_2721287) from [www.flaticon.com](https://www.flaticon.com/)